kapouer/matchdom/README.md

 Like "at", without actually writing the value, this is a shortcut for `at:${range}|const:`.

+Useful to test a value and remove selected range if falsey.

+To remove selected range but actually merge the value if truey, use instead `else:at:*`.

 ### to:target

 While `at` filter widens the range around the expression,